 Finding your perfect job can take days, weeks, or months.
 While you focus on searching, temping allows you the opportunity to earn a paycheck and also extends your unemployment benefits.
 Whether you are a Temporary CFO or Cashier, accepting a temporary job has its own set of financial advantages and affords you the time and money to continue your search.

 As mentioned before, a bridge job might be a temporary lateral job move but at the same time, you are gaining valuable experience to put on your resume.
 You should accept a temporary position that is relevant to the career path you want to pursue.
 But before accepting a role, consider your goals and what you hope to get out of the job.
 The bridge job should help you transition into your long-term career.

 Build your network

 Building your network of professionals takes time and dedication but the payoff is worth it!
-When temping onsite or remote, you will meet new people in new industries and environments.
+When temping onsite or remotely, you will meet new people in new industries and environments.
 Having industry contacts in the right places and building strong relationships can help you secure an interview or even your dream job in the future.
-Watch our short video for tips on how to strategically build your network virtually.

 If you are ready to get back to work, gain real-world work experience, or make a career change, it is time to consider a temporary job.
 Bridge jobs will take you from a job seeker to a career grower.
 Do not give up on your job search, talk to a JOHNLEONARD Staffing Consultant today to hear about our rewarding temporary jobs ranging from one-day assignments to six-month/multiple-year projects.